Information Physics Throughout History

 The Recursive Pattern Across All Scales

-This same pattern repeats at every scale of human organization:
+This pattern repeats across multiple scales of human organization:

 - Bands → Tribes: Need formal leadership when informal consensus breaks (~150 people)